nextzlog/ats4/README.md

 ### Clauses

-- This program is free software; you can redistribute it and / or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+- This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-- This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchant ability or fitness for a particular purpose**.
+- This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability or fitness for a particular purpose**.
 See the GNU General Public License for more details.

-- You should have received a copy of the GNU General Public License, along with this program.
+- You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.